 Epcot’s grandest holiday tradition – the Candlelight Processional – features the retelling of the Christmas story by a celebrity narrator backed by a 50-piece orchestra and massed choir.
 Performances will run three times nightly during the festival.
 Narrators already announced for this year include Whoopi Goldberg, Pat Sajak, Steven Curtis Chapman, and Edward James Olmos.
 More narrators will be announced in the coming months.
-Dining packages include guaranteed seating for the holiday event and can be booked starting July 3 by calling (407) WDW-DINE.
+Dining packages include guaranteed seating for the holiday event and can be booked by calling (407) WDW-DINE.

 6 – Holiday Cookie Stroll

 Back this year is the Holiday Cookie Stroll.
 First, make sure you pick up a Festival Passport.
 Then, to participate, purchase any five cookies from the Holiday Cookie Stroll locations.
 Collect a matching stamp for each cookie your purchase.
 Then, bring your stamped Festival Passport to the Holiday Sweets and Treats kitchen in Showcase Plaza for a complimentary Santa Mickey Sugar Cookie.

 - Bavaria Holiday Kitchen at the Germany Pavilion Linzer Cookie

 - American Holiday Table at the America Pavilion Gingerbread Cookie

 - Yukon Holiday Kitchen at the Canada Pavilion Peppermint Pinwheel Cookie

 - Feast of the Three Kings near the Mexico Pavilion Chocolate Crinkle Cookie

 - L’Chaim Holiday Kitchen between the Morocco and France Pavilions Black-and-White Cookie